Ahmed-Sadeq-Hussein/Mjukvaruutvekling-grupp-5/README.md

 A desktop calculator implemented using C# \
 You will be able to enter numbers and operations using keyboard input or by clicking on buttons in the GUI using the cursor.
 If you have entered a legitimate expression to be calculated, its answer will show up. \
 We will design it using the model-view-controller pattern. \
-The languages we are going to use ara:
+The languages we are going to use are:
 - C#
 - xaml